Killer of Sheep: Distribution

 Having previously only existed on 16mm prints, the film was restored and enlarged to 35mm by the UCLA Film and Television Archive, then digitized by Milestone Films.
 The soundtrack, which had not been licensed, was also paid for at a cost of over US$150 000, thanks in part to a donation from filmmaker Steven Soderbergh.

 On March 30, 2007, it opened in select theaters in the United States and Canada and on November 13, 2007, it was released on DVD as part of a deluxe box set with a director's cut of Burnett's sophomore feature My Brother's Wedding and three Burnett shorts: Several Friends (a 1969 aesthetic precursor to Killer of Sheep), The Horse (an "allegory of the South", in Burnett's words), and When It Rains (praised as one of the greatest short films of all time by critic Jonathan Rosenbaum).

 On Martin Luther King Jr. Day, January 21, 2008, Turner Classic Movies presented the world broadcast premiere of the film as part of a night-long marathon of Burnett's work.
 Burnett was interviewed before and after the film by TCM's primetime host Robert Osborne.

-The film was released on Blu-ray and 4K through The Criterion Collection in May of 2025.
+The film was released on Blu-ray and 4K through The Criterion Collection in May 2025.